rollbar/docs/guides/notifications.md

 # Notification Types

-Rollbar supports many different [messaging tools](/docs/tools/) where your team can get notified about errors and important events.
+Rollbar supports many different [messaging and incident management tools](/docs/tools/#messaging) where your team can get notified about errors and important events.
 Notifications can be customized using [variables](/docs/notification-variables) and triggered in specific conditions using [filters](/docs/filtering-notifications).

 This page describes the types of notifications you can configure across all available channels.